-Anouk teaches at her studio in Nijmegen and at the music school Kleve (DE).
+Anouk teaches at her studio in Nijmegen and at the music school Kleve (DE) and online.

 Her philosophy is that anyone can learn to play the harp; children and adults, male or female, whether you already have musical experience or the harp is your first instrument.